Dehyrf/beowulf_cluster_streamlined_setup/README.md

 ## Prerequisites

 For this project's hardware, you will need a computer dedicated for use as a master compute node, at least one slave node, a gateway (router), and an ethernet switch if you have enough nodes to fill up your router's ports and then some.
-For software, all nodes should be running linux, and more specifically, a debian based OS like Trisquel, Ubuntu, or Debian.
+For software, all nodes should be running linux, and more specifically, a debian-based OS like Trisquel, Ubuntu, or Debian.
 For use with other distros, you may need to modify the script for the distro-specific commands.
-Finally, you will need a flash drive with the contents of this repository downloaded on it and temporary internet access at the beginning of the setup process.
+Finally, you will need a flash drive with the contents of this repository downloaded on it and temporary internet access at the beginning of the setup process for each node.

 ## Installation

-To start it off, download or clone this repo and move/extract the contents of this repo to a flash drive.
-Then, disconnect the node from ethernet/internet and proceed to run the setup_part_1.sh script on all cluster nodes using:
+To start it off, **download or clone this repo** and move/extract the contents of this repo **to a flash drive**.
+Then, **disconnect the node from ethernet/internet** and proceed to run the setup_part_1.sh script on all cluster nodes using:

-      cd *path_to_the_repository_folder_on_usb_drive* #Change directory to the setup files chmod +x setup_part_1.sh setup_part_2.sh #Makes the scripts executable ./setup_part_1.sh #Runs the first part of the setup

-If this fails to run the scripts (like Xubuntu), run:

-      cd *path_to_the_repository_folder_on_usb_drive* #Change directory to the setup files bash setup_part_1.sh #Runs the first part of the setup
+      cd *path_to_the_repository_folder_on_usb_drive*
+      bash setup_part_1.sh

-When prompted to connect the node to internet, connect it to a network with internet access, which dosen't have to be your cluster's network.
+**When prompted** to connect the node to internet, **connect it to a network with internet access**, which dosen't have to be your cluster's network.
 Now, follow the on-screen instructions.
-When you see that you should connect the node to the cluster network, the ip is ready to be set static; connect the node to the cluster switch/router setup that will pass commands between the nodes so it can set up its static config.
+When you see that you should connect the node to the cluster network, the ip is ready to be set static; **connect the node to the cluster switch/router** setup that will pass commands between the nodes so it can set up its static config.
 When prompted, enter the router's (gateway) ip and subnet mask.
-Once the setup is done, it will output the static settings.
-Check these are correct and then proceed to run the first part of the setup on all nodes.
+Once the setup is done, it will output the static settings. **Check the settings are correct**.
+Next, the script will create a user, **mpiuser** for the ssh connection between machines.
+It will not show up on the login screen, but you can still use it via command line.
+By default, no password has been set, but you can set one with

+      passwd mpiuser

+after the setup part 1 is done.
+If you do chose to add a password, use the same one on all nodes.
+To finish part one, make sure the setup has been run on **all nodes**.

+For part two, run the setup part two on all nodes, but do it on the **master node last**.
+To start it, run:

+      bash setup_part_2.sh

+Then, enter the password for mpiuser if you made one.

 ## Tests